aws-samples/aws-proton-cloudformation-sample-templates/public-private-fargate-microservices/README.md

   --status "PUBLISHED"
 ```

-## Deploy An Environment and Services
+## Deploy An Environment

-With the registered and published environment and service templates, you can now instantiate a Proton environment and service from the templates.
+With the registered and published environment template, you can now instantiate a Proton environment from the template.

+You can use two different environment provisioning methods when you create environments.

+* Create, manage and provision an environment in a single account.

+* In a single management account create and manage an environment that is provisioned in another account with environment account connections.
+For more information, see [Create an environment in one account and provision in another account](https://docs.aws.amazon.com/proton/latest/adminguide/ag-create-env.html#ag-create-env-deploy-other) and [Environment account connections](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html).

+### Create and Provision Environment in a single account

 First, deploy a Proton environment.
 This command reads your environment spec at `specs/env-spec.yaml`, merges it with the environment template created above, and deploys the resources in a CloudFormation stack in your AWS account using the Proton service role.